martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 A peer that receives a `webrtc_id_hash` extension that is not equal to the value of the identity assertion from its peer MUST immediately fail the TLS handshake with an error.
-This includes cases where the `a=identity` attribute is not present in the SDP.
+This includes cases where the `identity` attribute is not present in the SDP.

+A `webrtc_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.

 A peer that receives an identity assertion, but does not receive a `webrtc_id_hash` extension MAY choose to fail the connection, though it is